zumasys/docs/site/docs/jbase/jbase/jbase-encryption---database-security/README.md

 ## Create an Encrypted Spooler Queue

-To protect data that is sent to spooler, jobs can be encrypted but only when using device types of **PROG**or **FILE**when the spooler queue is initially created.
+To protect data that is sent to the spooler, jobs can be encrypted but only when using device types of **PROG**or **FILE**when the spooler queue is initially created.

 **COMMAND SYNTAX:**